RobertMeakin/Argonaught/README.md

 `ExpiresUtc` *Universal time of expiry.*

 `ProtectedTicket` *The encrypted access token containing the claims for the user.
-Argonaught will decrypt and use this to regenerate the claims for a new access token.
+Argonaut will decrypt and use this to regenerate the claims for a new access token.
 This means that if a user's claims are changed they either need to log out and log in again or you can force them to do so by deleting their refresh token in the databse.*

 ### AuthorizeClaimAttribute